 In this exercise, you will learn how to use the Filter and Sort tools in Excel to filter and sort our data to enable us to control what information is displayed, and how it is displayed in our worksheets.

 Task A: Filtering data

+To use Auto Filters to filter data:

 Download the file Customer_demographics_and_sales_Lab6.xlsx.
 Upload and open it using Excel for the web.

 Select any cell in the data, and click the Data tab, then click Filter.